Essential Skills: Bankruptcy

 Who should attend?

-- Senior insolvency practitioners who want to expand or refresh their knowledge of this topic.
+• Senior insolvency practitioners who want to refresh their knowledge of this topic.

 Prerequisites